cvde/AudioDevelopmentMisc/ThreadPool/README.md

 # ThreadPool
-This thread pool implementation uses https://github.com/max0x7ba/atomic_queue This makes it possible to submit tasks without triggering an allocation (lock free).
-The downside is that the maximum number of tasks submitted in parallel must be specified in advance.
+This thread pool implementation uses https://github.com/max0x7ba/atomic_queue.

+The advantage of this implementation is that tasks can be submitted without triggering an allocation (e.g. from an audio thread).
+The size of the queue (tasks waiting for execution) must be specified at compile time.

 ## Usage